-Glaucoma is a clinical condition that is characterised by an increase in the pressure within the eyeball.
+Glaucoma is a impersonal condition that is characterised by an increase in the pressure within the eyeball.
 It results in an alteration in vision and a number of other consequences.
 While there does exist a medical therapy in managing glaucoma, surgical management remains one of the best ways to treat this condition.

 In this article, we shall briefly review the different surgical options available in treating glaucoma.

 Within the eyeball exists a trabecular meshwork through which circulation of the vitreous humour which is the fluid within the eyeball follow .
 An alteration in the structure of this trabecular meshwork is called a trabeculoplasty.
 Trabeculoplasty that is performed using laser is called a laser trabeculoplasty.